ZiZi1noob/ButlerManagementSystem-solution/README.md

 ## what do these codes do?

 1. **main.py**: a.
 This demo will randomly generate items for testing. b.
 This demo will check whether the input name exists or not automatically (under current folder) c.
-Generated data will be appended into an existing file, or created a new file.
+Generated data will be appended into the existing file, or created a new file.

 2. **JSON_.py**: After creating or adding tickets, you might wanna detect incomplete tickets.
 Simply run:  ```  python JSON_.py   ```.

-3. I applied two third party libraries: ```names``` and ```phone_gen```, which are used to generate random names and phone numbers.
+3. I applied two third party libraries: **names** and **phone_gen**, which are used to generate random names and phone numbers.